Leadership Development Programs

 - Complete pre-work as part of the registration process.
 Please note that space is limited and applications are accepted on a rolling basis.

-- Receive a personal development assessment for insights into your leadership strengths.
-The Hogan Management Focus is worth approximately $80 and is free to participants for their personal development.
+- Receive a personal development assessment (Hogan Leader Focus) for insights into your leadership strengths.
 Your results will not be shared with your supervisor.

 - Participate in highly interactive group work and presentations